'NDI for VLC' allows you to present video content and other supported multimedia to the network as IP sources directly from VLC Media Player.

 (open the Advanced options if you wish to select a specific resolution and/or apply another other specific setting)

 The VLC windows will be black (without any video) which is normal because you previously set the video and audio output to NDI.
-Therefore you need now to open the NDI Studio Manager (or any other NDI enabled hardware/software) to display that feed.
+Therefore you need now to open the NDI Studio Monitor (or any other NDI enabled hardware/software) to display that feed.
 First select that connection with VLC:

 Now the VLC output (USB feed in that case) is available as a NDI stream! here on NDI Studio Manager: